CTRLRLTY/golang-simple-http-server/README.md

 it using the usual command.
 Running the executable without any commands will print a summarize usage information.

 The program accepts one main subcommand: `serve`.
 It's used to create a HTTP listener on the localhost port 80.
-You can specify a `--listen ADDRESS:PORT` argument to give the server an address and port of your choosing.
+You can specify a `--address ADDRESS:PORT` argument to give the server an address and port of your choosing.
 The `ADDRESS` must be an IPv4 address or the alias `localhost` which will be expanded to the loopback address.

 The server uses a JSON file-based database for its non-volatile storage mechanism.